dylanaraps/openbox-patched/README.md

 # openbox-patched

-This repo contains a `PKGBUILD` and various patches for Openbox `3.6.2`.
+This repo contains various patches for Openbox `3.6.2`.
 The purpose of this repo is to track issues and fix quirks with the Rounded Corners patch.

 ![scrot](http://i.imgur.com/ThihqTS.png)